-When most fitness athletes think of improving their mobility for squats and overhead presses, few consider the mobility needs of the bench.
-While it doesn’t usually require as much mobility attention as those lifts, I often find mobility limitations in athletes that impact their ability to bench with optimal form.
+Many fitness athletes think of improving their mobility for squats and overhead presses.
+But, few consider the mobility needs of the bench press.
+Although it doesn’t usually require as much mobility attention as those lifts, I often find mobility limitations in athletes that impact their ability to bench with optimal form.

-As with any movement, when wanting to improve mobility of a complex exercise, we must take a look at the individual muscles and joints involved to find which are limited rather than simply choosing random mobility moves from Instagram or YouTube and hoping they work.
+As with any movement, when wanting to improve the mobility of a complex exercise, we must take a look at the individual muscles and joints involved to find which are limited.
+This strategy works better than simply choosing random mobility moves from Instagram or YouTube and hoping they work.

 So what do we need from a movement and mobility control perspective with the bench press?

 - Thoracic spine extension

 Let’s break out assessments for each of these.

 Without full shoulder extension, the glenohumeral joint will run out of mobility as the bar descends towards the chest.
 In order to touch the bar to the chest, the scapula will have to anteriorly tilt.
 This compensation moves us out of the ideal retracted and depressed position we want during the bench press.

 To test extension, I have the athlete lie on his or her stomach.
 I then hold the shoulder blade into this retracted and depressed position.
 Next, slowly raise his or her arm into straight extension and look to see if they reach about a 50-degree angle.

 Although not as important, I also find shoulder internal rotation to often be limited and needing work.